Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ```

 ####XS Element Reference
-In sections in the _XS_ document that describe XS elements and the like for reference purposes, a brief description of the element is followed by information under the following level 5 headings:
+In sections in the _XS_ document that describe XS elements and the like for reference purposes, a brief description of the element is followed by information under the following level-5 headings:

 - **Attributes** — All the attributes of the element along with an indication of whether they are required, optional, or inherited from the prototype of the instance that owns the property.
 If optional and a default value applies, or if inherited but there is no prototype, the default value is shown.